tadavan2/cbc-cultivar-explorer/DEPLOYMENT_GUIDE.md

 ### Check Deployment Status
 - Visit your [Vercel Dashboard](https://vercel.com/dashboard)
+- Check which branch is set as production branch in Vercel settings
 - Or check the GitHub repo for deployment status badges

+### Switching Production Branch
+To change which branch deploys to production:
+1. Go to Vercel Dashboard → Project Settings → Git
+2. Change the "Production Branch" setting
+3. Save changes

 ---